emineysprince/emineysprince.github.io/_posts/2016-7-23-how-to-create-intagram-visual-likes-in-your-posts.md

 Gramblr is now currently only support the following operating systems:
 _**Windows**_ - (XP,Vista,7,8,8.1,10) - [Download Old Version Here!](http://gramblr.com/gramblr.zip)
 _**Mac OSX**_ - (yosemate, elcaptain) - [Download Old Version Here!](http://gramblr.com/gramblr.dmg)
+.
+If it will work for you perfectly please don't forget to halla me on my instagram account [@emineysprince](https://www.instagram.com/emineysprince/) and tell me how you find an App, is it helpfull or..!